sevrijss/long_term_auth/README.md

 Otherwise it will approach the server as it is a CSS instance, because that requires a different approach.

-> Note: this check is incomplete, since other people can set up an ESS type server, which also uses the inrupt libraries, but there is no mechanism (yet) to tell which technology the server uses.
+> Note: this check is incomplete, since other people can set up an ESS type server, which also uses the inrupt libraries, but there is no mechanism (yet) to tell which technology the server usproviderprovideres.

 #### [Enterprise Solid Server](https://inrupt.com/products/enterprise-solid-server/)